DaanDeMeyer/mkosi/mkosi.md

   listed variables will be set.
 If the same variable is set twice, the later setting overrides the earlier one.

+`Mounts=`, `--mount=`

+: Adds bind mounts to the environment that the build/prepare/postinstall/finalize scripts are executed with.
+Takes a space-separated list of `SRC:DST` mounts.
+This option may be specified more than once, in which case all listed mounts are added.

 `BuildSources=`, `--build-sources=`

 : Takes a path to a source tree to mount into the development image, if